Director of Real Estate Development

 Responsibilities

-• Develop cash flow projections and coordinate with the Vice President to manage and direct capital investments, resource allocation priorities, and monitor the overall cash flow needs of the Real Estate Department in tandem with the cash needs of the organization.
+- Develop cash flow projections; coordinate with the Vice President to manage and direct capital investments and resource allocation priorities; and monitor the overall cash flow needs of the Real Estate Department in tandem with the organization's cash needs.

-• Oversee an organizational vision for construction standards, product selection and quality control, including collaboration with the Director of Asset Management to ensure operational efficiency and minimize product replacement timelines.
+- Oversee an organizational vision for construction standards, product selection, and quality control, collaborating with the Director of Asset Management to ensure operational efficiency and minimize product replacement timelines.

-• Review and analyze program regulations and laws and coordinate on advocacy and outreach efforts at local, state and federal levels.
+- Review and analyze program regulations and laws, and coordinate advocacy and outreach efforts at the local, state, and federal levels.

 Must Haves